 In 1969, he returned to India with the government’s blessing and established the Rural Development Trust in Ananthapuram in the southeastern state of Andhra Pradesh.
 In 1970, he left the priesthood, and in the same year he married Anne Perry, who worked as a journalist covering the protests and who would soon become a fundamental pillar to the project.

-Located in one of the driest regions in India, Andhra Pradesh barely supported its inhabitants.
+The couple faced huge challenges in those early days.
+Located in one of the driest regions in India, Ananthapuram barely supported its inhabitants.
 For the rural poor, just getting basic nutrition was a daily struggle.
 They also endured extreme discrimination in a society deeply divided along caste, tribal, and gender lines.

 The organization’s main concern was helping the district’s poorest families find work and gain access to food.
-The founders paid special attention to the most marginalized communities, including the so-called “untouchables”; people with disabilities, and women and girls.
+The founders paid special attention to the most marginalized communities, including dalits; people with disabilities, and women and girls.
 This focus on the severely underprivileged continues to this day.

 1969 – 1970

-Father Vicente Ferrer and Sister Anne Ferrer founded Rural Development Trust
+Vicente and Anne Ferrer founded Rural Development Trust in Ananthapuram.

 1970 – 1975

-Set up base in Srisailam Region to work with Chenchu Tribes
+RDT sets up base in the regiosn of Srisailam to work with Chenchu tribes.

-Launched the Resource Mobilisation Centre in Mumbai and initiated Hundis as part of ‘INDIA for India’
+Opened the Resource Mobilisation Centre in Mumbai and initiated the Seva Hundi project as part of ‘India for India’.